John Ball Area Neighbors

 · Repairs not done or poorly done: See “Conflicts” section above.

 · Withholding rent: Under certain circumstances this is legal.
-Check out the State of Michigan’s free Guide for Tenants and Landlords available at the South West Area Neighbors office.
+Check out the State of Michigan’s free Guide for Tenants and Landlords available at the John Ball Area Neighbors office.

 · Eviction or lease breaking: You need legal advice.
 But you can check out the Guide referenced above for general information on this topic.
 Call the Legal Assistance Center to set up a half-hour appointment with an attorney.
 The fee is $25.00.
-They have lots of information on rights.
+They have a lot of information on rights.

 · Problem when a roommate moves out: What do you and the owner do about the roommate’s part of the security deposit and the rent?
 Plan ahead for this type of situation.